NLnetLabs/krill-manual/source/parent-interactions.rst

 Of the five RIRs, APNIC and ARIN currently offer RPKI publication as a service for their members, upon request.
 Most other RIRs have it on their roadmap.
 NIC.br, the Brazilian NIR, provides an RPKI repository server for their members as well.
-This means that in most cases you will have to publish your certificate and ROAs yourself, as described in the :ref:`doc_krill_publication_server` section.
+If you need to publish your certificate and ROAs yourself, follow the steps described in the :ref:`doc_krill_publication_server` section.

 .. _member_portals: